edsu/inkdroid.org/_posts/2026-03-16-seeing-the-web.md

 To test how Cloudflare sees the web, I simply asked it to crawl my own static website--the one that you are looking at right now.
 I did this for a few reasons:

-1. It's a static website, and I know exactly how many HTML pages were on it: 1,398.
+1. It's a static website, and I know exactly how many HTML pages were on it.
 All the pages are directly discoverable since the homepage includes pagination links to an index page that includes each post.
 2. I can easily look at the server logs to see what the crawler activity looks like.
 3. I don't use any kind of [Web Application Firewall] or other form of bot protection on my site (I do have a robots.txt but it doesn't block `CloudflareBrowserRenderingCrawler/1.0`)
 4. I host my website on [May First] which doesn't use Cloudflare as a CDN.
 So the web content wouldn't intentionally be in Cloudflare's CDN already.